 - Soy sauce

 How do you make Slow Cooker Pineapple Pork Loin?

 - Brown the meat: First, start with browning the pork.
 This will add extra flavor to the meat.
 It also locks in flavors and will end up in a more tender, succulent meat.

-- Combining: Next, add the pork and the rest of the ingredients to the crockpot.
+- Combine the ingredients: Next, add the pork and the rest of the ingredients to the crockpot.